beginning of content

 How are needlestick injuries treated?

-If you've experienced a needlestick injury, you may be feeling anxious or distressed, especially if you are worried about catching a blood-borne disease.
-Your doctor or health provider can reassure you that your chance of significant injury is low, and can help manage your risk.
-Counselling is an important part of this support and can help reduce stress and anxiety.
+If you've experienced a needlestick injury, you may be feeling anxious about catching a blood-borne virus.
+Your doctor or health provider can reassure you that the chance of transmission is very low.
+Speaking to a counsellor can help reduce stress and anxiety.

 Can needlestick injuries be prevented?